Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-media-analytics/README.md

 ### Add Media Analytics to your app

 {% hint style="info" %}
-This extension requires [Adobe Analytics Extension](../adobe-analytics/README.md) extension.
-You must also add the analytics extension to your launch property and configure them.
+This extension requires [Adobe Analytics Extension](../adobe-analytics/README.md) extension to function properly.
+You should add and correctly configure the analytics extension to your launch property.
 {% endhint %}

 {% tabs %}
 {% tab title="Android" %}
-Add the Analytics extension to your project using the app's Gradle file.
+Add the Media extension to your project using the app's Gradle file.

 #### Java